pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool---z80asm---old-manual.md

 routines in a library.

 3. The command line contains the -x option immediately followed by your filename.
-If you don't specify a filename, the default standard filename is used (defined by the Z80\_STDLIB environment variable).
 Then you need to specify your project filename preceded by '@'.

 For example: